CosmicHorrorDev/vdf-rs/keyvalues-parser/README.md

 - Not respecting the ordering of key-value pairs, where the pairs are stored in a `BTreeMap` that sorts the values based on the key
 - Because of limitations in representing sequences, an empty `Vec` of values will be rendered as a missing keyvalue pair

+## Benchmarks

+A simple set of benchmarks is available in the `benches` directory with more detail discussed in `benches/README.md`

 ## License